johnwcowan/r7rs-spec/spec/r7rs.md

 to the length of the shorter string, the shorter string would be considered to be lexicographically less than the longer string.
-However, it is also permitted to use the natural ordering imposed by the implementation's internal representation of strings, or a more complex locale-specific ordering.
+However, it is also permitted to use the natural ordering imposed by the implementation’s internal representation of strings, or a more complex locale-specific ordering.

 In all cases, a pair of strings must satisfy exactly one of string\<?,